n00dbeaverstudios/n00dFootsteps/README.md

 #### Project Branch

-This allows you to see how the project config is setup - dump your copy of the plugin in the project's Plugins folder (create one if it doesn't exist)
+This allows you to see how the project config is setup - download this branch as Zip and dump your copy of the plugin in the project's Plugins folder (create one if it doesn't exist)

 ### Directions